otrosien/zuul-demo/README.md

 ## 2) Ribbon mode

-"Normal modus operandi" for Netflix.
 This mode is picked up when you set a `serviceId` for your zuul route.
 It is usually used in combination where the URL endpoints come from a service discovery, like Eureka.
 If this is not what you want, you need to force Eureka discovery to be off (`ribbon.eureka.enabled: false`) Under the hood it also uses Apache HttpComponents (or alternatively the legacy Ribbon RestClient), running behind a client-side load-balancing algorithm. (see com.netflix.client.AbstractLoadBalancerAwareClient)